 Measure Details How did you spend your service pupil premium allocation last academic year?
 Outdoor learning sessions.
 Sensory resources and sensory circuit book.
+Cultural capital opportunities.
+1:1 wellbeing sessions.
 What was the impact of that spending on service pupil premium eligible pupils?
-Children were more focussed on their learning because they were gioven regular sensory breaks and opportunities to Learn Outside the Classroom in a natural environment to support their wellbeing.
+Children were more focussed on their learning because they were given regular sensory breaks and opportunities to Learn Outside the Classroom in a natural environment to support their wellbeing.
+Children learnt strategies in their 1:1 sessions that they could implement when they felt those 'big' emotions.